-After the war, Homer continued his illustration for for Harpers, while shifting his painting towards a more pastoral setting, and critics started leaning in.
+After the war, Homer continued his illustration for Harpers, while shifting his painting towards a more pastoral setting, and critics started leaning in.
 Homer’s name had become attached to American Art, and expectations mounted.
-His portrait of young women at a beach, Eagle Head, Manchester, Massachusetts, was called ‘trifling’ and of questionable taste.
-Cerney-la-Ville–French Farm, and Rocky Coast and Gulls were called unfinished.
-Perhaps feeling the pressure to paint more ‘American’ subjects, Homer painted The Country School, which seemed to meet the critical expectation.
-Despite the volume of critical noise, paintings from Homer’s middle career show very little evolution.
+His portrait of young women at a beach, Eagle Head, Manchester, Massachusetts, was called ‘trifling’ and of questionable taste. , and Rocky Coast and Gulls were called unfinished.
+Feeling the pressure to paint more ‘American’ subjects, Homer painted The Country School, which seemed to meet the critical expectation.
+Despite the volume of critical noise, paintings from Homer’s middle career show little evolution.
 Even a year in Paris saw little influence on his quiet, straightforward style.
-Perhaps because Homer purposely avioded influence — as his fellow painter Eugene Benson quoted him as saying “artists should never look at pictures, but should stutter in a language of their own.”
+Homer avoided influence intentionally, to the extent that fellow painter Eugene Benson quoted him as saying “artists should never look at pictures, but should stutter in a language of their own.”

-In the end it was nature that would change Homer’s work.
-In 1881, Homer turned 45 years old, and moved to the English coastal town of Cullercoats.
+In the end, nature changed Homer’s work.
+In 1881, Homer turned 45 years old and moved to the English coastal town of Cullercoats.
 He worked in cold sober tones in watercolor.
 His subjects were the hardy souls who wrung a living from the sea.
 His pastoral scenes are replaced by struggle carried on broad shoulders, and the isolated dignity of survival.
 It was a radical change.
 Homer’s work had transcended nationalistic expectation, and on his return to America critics were swept away by his new work.
 “He is a very different Homer from the one we knew in days gone by, his pictures touch a far higher plane...They are works of High Art.”

-Homer’s new muse was the sea, and he adopted a hermit’s life, living in Prouts Neck, Maine, in a carrage-house just 75 feet from the ocean.
-He would stay by the ocean until his death in 1910, living frugally, and making work that were hymns to the implacible power of nature.
-Homer's work had in fact achieved what the art world expected of him—a quintessentially American voice—but only after he found the quiet courage of solutide.
+Homer’s new muse was the sea, and he adopted a hermit’s life, living in Prouts Neck, Maine, in a carriage-house 75 feet from the ocean.
+He stayed by the ocean until his death in 1910, living frugally and painting hymns to the implacable power of nature.
+Homer had achieved what the art world expected of him—a quintessentially American voice—but only after finding the quiet courage of solitude.